Saint Pierre and Miquelon: Transportation

 Saint-Pierre and Miquelon has 114 km of highways plus 45 km of unpaved roads.
 Its only major harbour is at Saint-Pierre although there is a smaller harbour at Miquelon.
 The collectivity has no merchant marine but has two airports; the runway at Saint-Pierre Airport is 1800 m long, and at Miquelon Airport, 1000 m.
-Ferry services connect the islands with each other and with Fortune, Newfoundland and Labrador, Canada, 45 km away; crossings take 90 minutes.
+Ferry services connect the islands with each other and with Fortune on Newfoundland in Canada, 45 km away; crossings take 90 minutes.
 Saint Pierre and Miquelon no longer have any functioning railways.